Dolapo390/LITA-Customer-Analysis-Pro2/README.md

 ### Summary
 In conclusion the east has the highest numbers of customers and the revenue and all the duration of the subscription is either a year/leap year not more than 12 months.
 The most common subscription type with the highest revenue is the basic.
+The East customers are the most active customers and there's no cancellation while other regions Five thousands customers canceled.